tak1n/tak1n.github.io/index.markdown

 ---
 # Coding

-I am Benjamin Klotz, a Software Engineer based in Tyrol, Austria with 5 years of experience.
+Hi, my name is Benjamin Klotz.
+I'm a Software Engineer based in Tyrol, Austria with 7 years of experience.
 My heart is beating for back-end, DevOps and Linux.

 I focus on delivering docker based solutions while adhering to clean code principles and practicing TDD.